newclarity/sunrise/README.md

 - **Current Form** - `Sunrise::form_index() **@todo...**

 ##Comparison To Other Solutions
-The main different you'll find between Sunrise and most other Form & Field plugins is that Sunrise was designed for coders who:
+The main difference you'll find between Sunrise and most other Form & Field plugins/solutions is Sunrise was designed for coders who:

 1. Use version control so can't store form and field definitions in the database,
 2. Appreciate a solution with a minimal, clean and highly consistent API,
 3. Want a solution whose major architectural focus was performance, and
 4. Need a fully extensible OOP-based solution that won't box them in.

-While some other solutions address some of these points we are unaware of any others that address them add besides Sunrise.
+While other solutions may address some of these points we are unaware of any others that address them add besides Sunrise.

 ###Custom Metaboxes
 **@todo...**